thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

 To follow Common Criteria standards, navigate to **Admin \| Secret Templates** and click the **Active Templates** button.
-Ensure that only the templates listed above are selected in the Active column.
-Then **Save**.
-Users only can create Secrets using templates marked as Active.
+Ensure that only the templates listed above are selected in the Active column, then **Save**.
+Users can create Secrets using only the  templates marked as Active.

 To view object attribute data in a template from the dropdown list of Active Templates, **select a template** from the dropdown list and then click **Edit**.